MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 Or, you can simply open nearly any code you get from almost anywhere and get working.
 See a project on GitHub that you like?
 Just clone the repository, open it in Visual Studio, and start coding!

 ### Create mobile apps
 You can create native mobile apps for different platforms by using Visual C# and Xamarin, or Visual C++, or hybrid apps using JavaScript with Apache Cordova.
 You can write mobile games for Unity, Unreal, DirectX, Cocos, and more.
-Visual Studio IDE includes an Android emulator to help you run and debug Android apps.
+Visual Studio includes an Android emulator to help you run and debug Android apps.

 You can leverage the power of the cloud for your mobile apps by creating Azure app services.
 Azure app services enable your apps to store data on the cloud, securely authenticate users, and automatically scale its resources up or down to accommodate the needs of your app and your business.
 To learn more, see [Mobile App Development](https://www.visualstudio.com/vs/mobile-app-development/).

 ### Create cloud apps for Azure
-Visual Studio IDE offers a suite of tools that enable you to easily create cloud-enabled applications powered by Microsoft Azure.
+Visual Studio offers a suite of tools that enable you to easily create cloud-enabled applications powered by Microsoft Azure.
 You can configure, build, debug, package, and deploy applications and services on Microsoft Azure directly from the IDE.
 Leverage Azure services for your apps using Connected Services.
+To get Azure Tools for .NET, select the **Azure development** workload when you install Visual Studio.
 For more information, see [Visual Studio Tools for Azure](https://www.visualstudio.com/vs/azure-tools/).

 ### Create apps for the web
 The web drives our modern world, and Visual Studio can help you write apps for it.
 You can create web apps using ASP.NET, Node.js, Python, JavaScript and TypeScript.
 Visual Studio understands web frameworks like Angular, jQuery, Express, and more.
 ASP.NET Core and .NET Core run on Windows, Mac, and Linux operating systems.
 For more information, see [Modern Web Tooling](https://www.visualstudio.com/vs/modern-web-tooling/).

 ### Write code in a world class editing environment
-Visual Studio IDE helps you write code quickly and easily through features such as syntax colorization, statement completion, IntelliSense (pop-up descriptions of the selected code element), code outlining, setting breakpoints for debugging, and much more.
+Visual Studio helps you write code quickly and easily through features such as syntax colorization, statement completion, IntelliSense (pop-up descriptions of the selected code element), code outlining, setting breakpoints for debugging, and much more.

 ![JavaScript code example](../ide/media/vside_tour_javascript_example.gif)